Emergency Services Degree and Certification

 Associate of Applied Science Degree

-The Associate of Applied Science in Fire Science and Safety degree prepares you to enter highly-specialized fields as skilled and knowledgeable fire science and safety technicians.
+The Associate of Applied Science in Fire Science and Safety degree prepares you to enter highly specialized fields as a skilled and knowledgeable fire science and safety technician.

 Careers in Fire Science and Safety